Tolebrutinib

 This phase III study is recruiting 990 participants with primary progressive MS. One half will take tolebrutinib and the other half will take placebo for up to four years.
 The main aim of the study is to assess the effect of tolebrutinib on disability progression, measured as worsening of disability which persists for six months.
 Other measures include walking speed, manual dexterity, cognitive function, MS activity on MRI scans, and quality of life.

 This trial is ongoing.
-Results are expected in 2025.
+Results are expected in the second half of 2025.

 Further details of PERSEUS